 - spread over an agreed period, if the employer enters into a deferred spreading agreement - if an exiting employer enters into a deferred debt agreement, it stays in the fund and pays contributions until the cessation debt is repaid.
-Payments are reassessed at each formal valuation.

-The Fund's policy on employer flexibilities is included in the cessation policy in Appendix F.
+Payments are reassessed at each formal valuation. - The Fund's policy on employer flexibilities is included in the cessation policy in Appendix F.. - 1.
+If no DDA exists, the administering authority will instruct the fund actuary to carry out a cessation valuation to calculate if there is a surplus or a deficit when the fund leaves the scheme. the implied deficit recovery period - 2. the investment return required to achieve full funding after 20 years.